What happens on the day of the exam?

 - If you have a query about the question paper you will be asked to complete a form so that your question is accurate and other candidates nearby are not disturbed.

-- Candidates cannot enter the venue after the first hour.
+- For in-person examinations, candidates cannot enter the venue after the first hour.
 Candidates cannot leave the venue within the first hour or last 15 minutes of the exam.

 - Mixed duration exams are minimised as much as possible but if you are leaving a venue where another examination is continuing please be considerate of the other candidates by leaving quietly and exiting the building as quickly as possible.